-It is important that members of the School's staff:
+It is important that members of the school's staff:

-- provide a high standard of service in dealings with colleagues, students, parents and other stakeholders whether in person, by telephone, letter or e-mail - are polite, responsive and treat people with respect - are as clear as possible about any decisions and actions taken and the reasons for them - always use appropriate language and never demean, distress or offend the decency of others.
-This may happen, for example, by displaying material or pictures that could be seen as offensive, or by making degrading, suggestive or insensitive comments or remarks - respect the rights of others and treat them with dignity - never threaten, bully, fight with or assault anyone - never steal, damage or take items that belong to others (with the possible exception of item confiscation from students).
+- provide a high standard of service in dealings with colleagues, students, parents, and other stakeholders whether in person, by telephone, letter or e-mail. - are polite, responsive and treat people with respect.

+- are as clear as possible about any decisions and actions taken and the reasons for them.

+- always use appropriate language and never demean, distress, or offend the decency of others.
+This may happen, for example, by displaying material or pictures that could be seen as offensive, or by making degrading, suggestive or insensitive comments or remarks.

+- respect the rights of others and treat them with dignity.

+- never threaten, bully, fight with or assault anyone

+- never steal, damage, or take items that belong to others (except for item confiscation from students).

 - hand lost property in to the office

-- do not discriminate against, harass or victimise anyone met in the course of work, on any grounds, including the protected characteristics (Equality Act 2010):
+- do not discriminate against, harass, or victimise anyone met in the course of work, on any grounds, including the protected characteristics (Equality Act 2010):

-- \circ age
+- o age

-- o race (which includes colour and ethnic / national origin)
+- race (which includes colour and ethnic / national origin)

-- o disability
+- disability

-- o religion or belief
+- religion or belief

-- o gender
+- gender

-- o gender reassignment
+- gender reassignment

-- o pregnancy or maternity
+- pregnancy or maternity

-- o sexual orientation
+- sexual orientation

-- o marital or civil partner status
+- marital or civil partner status

-- o working on a temporary or part time basis
+- working on a temporary or part time basis

-- o Trade Union involvement
+- Trade Union involvement